Noah Emery, PhD

 Colorado State University

-My name is Angelina Sung and I’m a fourth-year graduate student in the Counseling Psychology PhD program.
+My name is Angelina Sung and I’m a fifth-year graduate student in the Counseling Psychology PhD program.
 I completed my undergraduate training at Carnegie Mellon University.
 I also received a Master’s degree in Counseling Psychology (Marriage and Family Therapy track) at Santa Clara University.
 My research interests lie at the intersection of positive psychology and health psychology.
 Specifically, I’m interested in the health-protective effects of positive emotions and mindfulness-based practices, as well as understanding positive emotion functioning in the context of stress and coping.

 Susi Baumgardner, BA